matomo-org/developer-documentation/docs/permissions.md

 ## Checking permissions

-Usually plugins should check permissions before:
+Usually, plugins should check permissions before:

 - executing an action, such as deleting or fetching data
 - rendering any sensitive information that should not be accessible to everyone

 Sometimes you may also need to verify permissions before registering menu items or widgets.

-To check for permissions, you need to use the [`Piwik\Piwik`](http://developer.piwik.org/api-reference/Piwik/Piwik) class:
+To check a user's permissions, you need to `use` the [`Piwik\Piwik`](http://developer.piwik.org/api-reference/Piwik/Piwik) class:

-- methods starting with `check` throw an exception in case a condition is not met
+- methods starting with `check` throw an exception when the expected condition is not met

-    Use methods that throw an exception if you want to stop any further execution in case a user does not have an appropriate role.
+    Use methods which throw exceptions if you want to stop any further execution when the user does not have an appropriate role.
 The platform will catch the exception and display an error message or ask the user to log in.

     ```php
     public function deleteAllMessages()